htw-inka/ofxMagicMirror/README.md

 These contents have to be added to the `res/contents` folder.

 There are two different versions available, using different libraries and with differing development states.
+Both versions are [OpenFrameworks](http://openframeworks.cc)-based applications and use [Nate Robins'](http://user.xmission.com/~nate/) _GLM_ library for OBJ Wavefront fromat model loading.

 ## ofxMagicMirror

+This Version uses the [_ArUco_ library](http://www.uco.es/investiga/grupos/ava/node/26) for marker recognition and OpenGL for display.

 The content folders have to follow naming convention to associate the content with a marker ID and a content type: